Book-reader/c3-docgen/stdlibref.md

 ```c3
 fn void panicf(String fmt, String file, String function, uint line, args...)
 ```

-Marks the path as unreachable.
-This will panic in safe mode, and in fast will simply be assumed never happens.
 ```c3
 macro void unreachable(String string = "Unreachable statement reached.", ...) @builtin @noreturn
 ```

-Marks the path as unsupported, this is similar to unreachable.
 ```c3
 macro void unsupported(String string = "Unsupported function invoked") @builtin @noreturn
 ```

-Unconditionally break into an attached debugger when reached.
 ```c3
 macro void breakpoint() @builtin
 ```